Skip to main content

 Each of Bitcoin's major declines has attracted the same narrative framework:

-• 2018 — Bitcoin fell ~84% from its 2017 peak.
+• 2018: Bitcoin fell ~84% from its 2017 peak.
 At the trough, manipulation and "death of crypto" narratives dominated.
-The 200-day cycle structure remained coherent throughout the decline; the trough preceded a multi-year recovery.
+The long cycle structure remained coherent throughout the decline; the trough preceded a multi-year recovery.

-• 2020 — The COVID crash produced an ~60% decline in days.
-The speed of the decline generated catastrophic predictions.
+• 2020: The COVID crash produced an ~60% decline in days.
 Cycle structure, briefly disrupted by the macro shock, reasserted within weeks.
 The trough at $3,800 proved to be the starting point for a move to $65,000.

 Detect Bitcoin's hidden cycles